layer-3/docs/docs/legacy/resources/duckies/ducklings-game.md

 ## Types and Rarities of Dr. Quacker’s Creations

 Your objective is to get ahead of Dr. Quackers and create the ultimate Mythic Duckling species before he can.
 To do so, you must collect as many Legendary Ducklings as possible and meld them to create new and powerful Mythics.
-Melding cards requires careful planning, as the input cards are destroyed and a new card is created.&#x20;
+Melding cards requires careful planning, as the input cards are destroyed and a new card is created.

 Be wary of failed melding attempts, as they'll result in the creation of special cards called Zombeaks that form their own collection.

-To start your duckling breeding journey, you can get **Ducklings Booster Packs** containing 1, 5, 10, 25, or 50 cards.&#x20;
+To start your duckling breeding journey, you can get **Ducklings Booster Packs** containing 1, 5, 10, 25, or 50 cards.

 ## **Ducklings Booster Pack**

-****Rarity probability distribution per booster pack: 85% common, 12% rare, 2.5% epic, and 0.5% legendary.****&#x20;
+****Rarity probability distribution per booster pack: 85% common, 12% rare, 2.5% epic, and 0.5% legendary.****

 ## Melding Ducklings